-Obesity is an undeniable issue plaguing the country today, which has many underlying causes, from genetics and environment down to what people eat each day and how much they move around on a daily basis.
+Obesity is an undeniable issue plaguing the country today, which has many underlying causes, from genetics and environment down to what people eat each day and how much they move around daily.
 So how can you avoid obesity without going out of your way?
 Here are some simple ways to do that.

 One of the simplest ways to avoid obesity is to prepare meals at home instead of relying on convenience foods.
 This can be as simple as making a big batch of pasta or beans and rice one day a week, which you can portion out and refrigerate to have an easy meal to reheat when hunger strikes.

 Additionally, preparing fresh fruits and vegetables in advance can make it easier to add these nutrient-dense foods into your regular diet without spending too much time cooking each day.
-If you’re too busy, consider purchasing ready-to-eat food online.
-There are various healthy options to choose from, and the best part is that they can be delivered right to your doorstep.
+If you’re too busy and don’t know what to cook, get a free trial on a meal-based subscription service like Simply Cook.